czhou578/Thomas-Sowell-Notes/Intellectuals-And-Race.md

 Take asian americans into considerations, whites are let go from jobs before asians.

-Labels like Asian and Pacific Islanders are vague, have to go in more detail.

 disparities often treated as oddities with no historial precedent.

-Fact: Bank of Italy was set up to attract clients who were italian and were very good at repaying debts, this bank became BofA.
+**Fact**: Bank of Italy was set up to attract clients who were italian and were very good at repaying debts, this bank became BofA.

-Big Question: Was there ever any realistic chance that the various races would have had the same skills, experience and general capabilities, even if they had the same genetic potential and faced no discrimination?
+**Big Question**: Was there ever any realistic chance that the various races would have had the same skills, experience and general capabilities, even if they had the same genetic potential and faced no discrimination?

 geographic barriers: Western europe has geographic advantages compared to eastern europe.
 Literacy moved from Western to eastern europe

-— and neither could the people in those places have developed the same industrial skills, habits and ways of life
+and neither could the people in those places have developed the same industrial skills, habits and ways of life

 Median Age differences mean differences in experience, knowledge